 - Make at least 6425-7125 MHz available for licensed 5G;

 - Depending on countries’ needs, incumbent use and fibre footprint, the bottom half of the 6 GHz range at 5925-6425 MHz could be opened on a licence-exempt basis with technology neutral rules.

 Importantly, the World Radiocommunication Conference in 2023 will provide the opportunity to harmonise the 6 GHz band across large parts of the planet and help develop the ecosystem.

-Download the GSMA’s 6 GHz statement and overview below, and learn more about the importance of mid-band spectrum here.
+Download the GSMA’s 6 GHz statement and overview above, and learn more about the importance of mid-band spectrum here.